wangxiaoyunanne/docs/source/hive_year1_summary.html.md

 Herein UC Davis produces the following three deliverables that it promised to deliver in Year 1:

 1. **7--9 kernels running on a single GPU on DGX-1**.
 The PM had indicated that the application targets are the graph-specific kernels of larger applications, and that our effort should target these kernels.
 These kernels run on one GPU of the DGX-1.
 These kernels are in Gunrock's GitHub repository as standalone kernels.
-While we committed to delivering 7--9 kernels, we deliver all 11 v0 kernels.
+While we committed to delivering 7--9 kernels, we deliver 10 v0 kernels.
+Scan statistics is substantially done but the report is not complete and so we do not deliver it.
+Sparse graph lasso works on some inputs but requires more optimization in its maxflow component; we do include its report.
 2. **(High-level) performance analysis of these kernels**.
 In this report we analyze the performance of these kernels.
 3. **Separable communication benchmark predicting latency and throughput for a multi-GPU implementation**.
 This report (and associated code, also in the Gunrock GitHub repository) analyzes the DGX-1's communication capabilities and projects how single-GPU benchmarks will scale on this machine to 8 GPUs.